cjohnsongh/guild-saga-analytics/cloudflare/webhook-inbox/README.md

 # Guild Saga webhook inbox

+Deployment is managed by Cloudflare Workers Builds from this directory.

 Durable Cloudflare Worker + D1 inbox for raw Solana webhook deliveries.

 The Worker authenticates, deduplicates by transaction signature, stores the raw payload, and acknowledges quickly.
 It does **not** interpret Guild Saga state.
 Parsing/reduction remains in the audited Python collector in GitHub Actions.
 A Cloudflare Cron Trigger also uses this Worker as the production clock and emits one narrowly scoped GitHub `repository_dispatch` event every 30 minutes.